 we’re sick we want to get better.
 And that’s natural.
 But we can’t push

 sickness away or pretend it’s not happening.
 We have to deal with what’s there

 now.
 If you’ve got toothache that’s real in the moment.
 But it’s not who you

 a painting or piece of sculpture, appreciate its aesthetic qualities without

 mistaking it for reality.
 It’s there but it’s not there.
 We understand this in

 our mind without even having to think about it.
 We never think to step into La

-Cometa with Goya.
+Cometa with Goya and try to catch the kite.
 That would be ridiculous.
 In art we allow ourselves to